ZhangZhuoSJTU/Web3Bugs/README.md

 + [contracts/](contracts/): contains all the smart contracts that we examined, using the version at the time of the contest.
 + [reports/](reports/): contains all the reports provided by code4rena.

+### Bug Labels

+We classify the surveyed bugs into three main categories based on their nature:

++ Out-of-scope bugs (denoted by __O__)
++ Bugs with simple and generic testing oracles (denoted by __L__)
++ Bugs that require high-level semantical oracles (denoted by __S__)

+Please note that classifying functional bugs can be ambiguous, and we welcome any suggestions for improving our classification standards.
+We have also updated our classification since the ICSE23 paper, and we encourage you to refer to our current [classification standards](docs/standard.md) for more information.

+#### Out-of-scope Bugs

+These are bugs that fall outside the scope of our study and are thus not analyzed further.

+#### Bugs with Simple and Generic Testing Oracles

+These are bugs that can be detected using simple and generic oracles, such as reentrancy, and do not require more sophisticated oracles.

+#### Bugs that Require High-level Semantical Oracles

+These are bugs that require high-level semantical oracles to detect, as they arise from inconsistencies between the code implementation and the business model.

 ## Cite

 + Zhuo Zhang, Brian Zhang, Wen Xu, Zhiqiang Lin, "Demystifying Exploitable Bugs in Smart Contracts."
 In Proceedings of the 45th International Conference on Software Engineering, 2023.